sunil-kannan/Obsidian-Software/Software/System Design/cloudflare/Cloudflare.md

 ![[cloudflare_visitors_flow.png]]

->The data describes TCP connections, labeled _Visitor to Cloudflare_ in the above diagram, which serve requests via HTTP 1.0, 1.1, and 2.0 that make up [about 70%](https://radar.cloudflare.com/adoption-and-usage) of all 84 million HTTP requests per second, on average, received at our global CDN servers.
+>The data describes TCP connections, labeled _Visitor to Cloudflare_ in the above diagram, which serve requests via HTTP 1.0, 1.1, and 2.0 that make up [about 70%](https://radar.cloudflare.com/adoption-and-usage) of all 84 million HTTP requests per second, on average, received at Cloudflare global CDN servers.
 (October 2025)
 ---

 ## ⚙️ Key Functions of Cloudflare